AresMUSH/aresmush.com/tutorials/install/server-shell.md

 When using a desktop client, it may ask you for a port number.
 You'll want to use the default SSH port number (usually 22), and **not** your MUSH's game port number.
 {% endnote %}

-### Connecting through Digital Ocean
+### Connecting through DigitalOcean

-If you used the [Digital Ocean](/tutorials/install/digital-ocean.html) setup instructions, you can connect directly to your droplet using the Digital Ocean control panel.
+If you used the [DigitalOcean](/tutorials/install/digital-ocean.html) setup instructions, you can connect directly to your droplet using the DigitalOcean control panel.
 The console is rudimentary and annoying, but it's a safe fallback if nothing else works for you.
-Log into your Digital Ocean account and go to "Access->Launch Console."
+Log into your DigitalOcean account and go to "Access->Launch Console."

 ## Directories